The Timeless Egypt – From the Pyramids to the Nile

 ★ Arabic

 The Dead Sea is one of the world's most unique places and is located on the border between Jordan and Israel.
-It is known for its extremely salty water, which allows you to easily float on its surface.
+It is known for its extremely salty water, which means you can easily float on its surface.
 The high salt content means that no fish, plants or other living organisms can survive there.
 The area is also located at the lowest point on land on Earth.
 In addition to the special bathing experience, the area is known for its mineral-rich mud that can be used in skin care.
 A visit to the Dead Sea combines nature experience with relaxation.

 We use our own cookies and third-party cookies so we can display the website to you and better understand how you use it, allowing us to improve the services we offer.